mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 ##To Do:

+* In getRecent() function, see if the track is currently playing
 * Add more API calls
 * Allow for options to be passed
    * Such as return as list instead of paragraph